Painted Who-Ville Photo Props

-This project all began because the Murray State Racer basketball team asked me to help them create a photo backdrop for their “How the Grinch Stole Basketball” night.
-The entire night was going to be themed around the Grinch!
-Santa was going to be there, the Grinch would be there and my props would be used for all of the photos taken with Santa!
+This project all began because the Murray State Racer basketball team asked me to help them create a photo backdrop for them.
+My props would be used for all of the photos taken with Santa!

 I built the photo props in my garage with my husband’s help.
 First, I started by buying 4‘ x 8‘ sheets of plywood and priming them white.
 Next I printed off some black and white coloring sheets (found on Google) that showed scenes of Whoville onto clear printer transparency sheets.
 I chose a few that would work together to create the impression of the town center.
 For this part, I borrowed an old overhead projector from our church to project the coloring page image onto the white painted plywood.